-Headend buildings and equipment Trunk and distribution Microwave equipment 5-15 years
+Headend bull aings and equipment 10-16 years

+Trunk and distribution 5-15 years

+Microwave equipment 10-15 years

 OTHER:

-Furniture and equipment
+Furniture and equipment 3-7 years

 Vehicles 3-10 years

 Leasehold improvements Life of lease

 FRANCHISE COST AND GOODWILL

 The excess of cost over the fair values of tangible assets and customer lists of cable television systems acquired represents the cost of franchises and goodwill.
 In addition, franchise cost includes capitalized costs incurred in obtaining new franchises and in the renewal of existing franchises.
 These costs are amortized using the straight-line method over the lives of the franchises, ranging up to 28 years (composite 15 year average).
 Goodwill is amortized over 20 years.
 Costs relating to unsuccessful franchise applications are charged to expense when it is determined that the efforts to obtain the franchise will not be successful.